dev1virtuoso/Documentation/dev1virtuoso/Docs/Legal/PP.md

 If applicable, we include contact information for regulatory agencies for users to report privacy concerns if necessary.

-If you have any inquiries or require further assistance, please don't hesitate to contact us at [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).
+If you have any inquiries or require further assistance, please don't hesitate to contact us through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md).

 Last Updated by Carson Wu on August 31, 2024